Guest Post: Ananya, The Verbal Seduction, Have a say

 Reasoning turns less bitter.

-Our guest today is a writer, a mere woman from India (as she calls herself, though I personally differ on this opinion) running in her 20’s.
+Our guest today is a writer, a woman from India (as she calls herself, though I personally differ on this opinion) running in her 20’s.

 Being called woman just sounds sexy but the ‘girl’ traits exist more in her.